oneapi-src/text-data-generation/README.md

   --benchmark_mode      use intel pytorch extension to optimize model.
   --benchmark_seq_length BENCHMARK_SEQ_LENGTH
                         length of generation if benchmark mode is used.
+  --device cpu
+           Choose run on cpu or xpu, default is cpu.
 ```

 **Configuration Parameters**